 So we found it best to just drive to lagoon #4 and park, and then walk down the nice path to the other lagoons.
 The other three lagoons have less than 20 parking spots at each one.
 But, if you arrive early enough, you can likely park at any lot you want to.

-There are currently four resorts at Ko Olina: the Aulani Disney Resort & Spa and the Four Seasons Resort Oahu at Ko Olina are on lagoon #1, Beach Villas at Ko Olina is on lagoon #2, and Marriott's Ko Olina Beach Club is on lagoon #3.
-For the next several years you can expect that there will be more resorts being constructed.
+There are currently four resorts at Ko Olina: the Aulani Disney Resort and Spa and the Four Seasons Resort Oahu at Ko Olina are on lagoon #1, Beach Villas at Ko Olina is on lagoon #2, and Marriott’s Ko Olina Beach Club is on lagoon #3.

 These beautiful sandy lagoons are maintained with a sandy bottom, so barefoot entrance is easy for snorkeling Ko Olina Lagoons.
 Enter anywhere and swim toward the rock barrier.

-There are a lot of urchins burrowing their way through the rocks here.
-We have heard many stories of people swimming with turtles in the lagoons, but haven't had the pleasure ourselves.
+There are a lot of urchins burrowing their way through the rocks.
+We have heard many stories of people swimming with turtles in the lagoons, but haven’t had the pleasure ourselves.
 We also saw a lot of fish, most of them immature, but fun regardless.
-Here is what we saw snorkeling Ko Olina Lagoons:
+Here is a list of what we saw while snorkeling Ko Olina Lagoons.

-Our Hawaii Snorkeling Guide eBook includes information for every main island, and there are more pictures, a map and rankings for Ko Olina and other Oahu spots.
+Our Hawaii Snorkeling Guide eBook includes information for every main island, and there are more pictures, a map and rankings for snorkeling Ko Olina Lagoons and other Oahu spots.